Of Special Historic Interest

 The museum boasts

-100 million years of the Pembina region of North Dakota.
+100 million years of the history of the Pembina region of North Dakota.

 Exhibits include fossils, bone and stone tools of the first